-The practices that we focus on include professional routines and modes of communication; the transformations that we focus on are related to technological change.
+the transformations that we focus on are related to technological change.
 Global infrastructures and information flows determine the ways by which the world to which international law applies is perceived, pieced together and known in institutional contexts.
 The flow of information available to international institutions includes material, aesthetic and semiotic elements, from computing resources to styles of argument to specific institutional vocabularies.

-This distribution of material, aesthetic and semiotic elements across institutions of international law determines the way they 'hear', project and respond to public interests, and likewise the ways in which they measure, analyse and act on the world for legal regulatory purposes internationally.
+This distribution of material, aesthetic and semiotic elements across institutions of international law determines ways in which institutions 'hear', project and respond to public interests, and likewise the ways in which they measure, analyse and act on the world for legal regulatory purposes internationally.
 Related change is apparent in the ways in which international institutions communicate with publics to which they mean to apply.
 These transformations have not come out of nowhere.
 They are the latest turns in a larger programme to adapt international law to a globalised world, one that has seemingly grown ever closer, its publics and pluralities - and its inequalities - ever more apparent, with competitions among their multiple interests ever more challenging.